 Augmented Reality (AR) brings John Flynn back to life

-Would it possible to bring Reverend John Flynn back to life to help keep the RFDS emergency wards in the air?
+Would it be possible to bring Reverend John Flynn back to life to help keep the RFDS emergency wards in the air?

 The answer is yes.
 Using pioneering AR technology through keepflynnflying.com, anyone can scan a A$20 on their smartphone to discover the history and the future of one of the most beloved Australian organisations.